qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 We now describe an example using the data-defined override function for the
 |mActionMoveLabel|:sup:`Move label` function (see figure_labels_5_ ).

 #.
-Import :file:`lakes.shp` from the |qg| sample dataset.
+Import :file:`lakes.shp` from the QGIS sample dataset.
 #.
 Double-click the layer to open the Layer Properties.
-Click on :guilabel:`Labels`
+Click on `Labels`
-   and :guilabel:`Placement`.
-Select |radiobuttonon| :guilabel:`Offset from centroid`.
+   and `Placement`.
+Select |radiobuttonon| `Offset from centroid`.
 #.
-Look for the :guilabel:`Data defined` entries.
+Look for the `Data defined` entries.
 Click the |mIconDataDefine| icon to
-   define the field type for the :guilabel:`Coordinate`.
+   define the field type for the `Coordinate`.
 Choose 'xlabel' for X and 'ylabel' for Y. The icons are now highlighted in yellow.
 #.
 Zoom into a lake.
 #.
 Go to the Label toolbar and click the |mActionMoveLabel| icon.
 Now you can shift the label